 To realise the project they will use a combination of traditional materials (wood and metal) and advanced hi-tech composites.
 They have already developed a super-strong lightweight strut capable of coping with the 30 tonnes of tension required to keep the strings of a piano taut.

-Using composites is an expensive business, and consequently the team turned to crowdfunding finance the project.
-A timeline on the Future Piano website shows the completed and projected development stages.
+Using composites is an expensive business, and consequently, the team turned to crowdfunding to finance the project.

 The Standing Grand funding campaign went live on 17th August and runs until 15th October, 2019.
 The target is £40,000 (approx. $48,000).
 As this is an “all-or-nothing” campaign, the project will only be funded if the target sum is reached by the end date.
 After 4 days nearly £2,500 ($3,000) had been pledged.